oracle/cluster-api-provider-oci/docs/src/managed/self-managed-nodes.md

 The formatter examples use OCI's `${launchCount}` token.
 In clusterctl-style templates it is escaped as `$${launchCount}` so the rendered `OCIMachinePool` passes `${launchCount}` through to OCI.

+`instanceHostnameFormatter` is also supported, but it requires the worker subnet to have a valid DNS resolver.
+Configure DNS labels on the VCN and worker subnet before setting a hostname formatter.